AlirezaRoshanzamir/continuous-delivery-course/17-managing-continuous-delivery/presentation.md

 It is usually quite hard to work out what is actually going wrong with your project-all you have is symptoms.
 When things do go wrong, work out how that could have been spotted early, and ensure that these symptoms are monitored.

 Once you have observed the symptoms, you need to discover the root cause.
 Any given symptom can be a manifestation of a number of possible underlying causes.
-To do this, we use a technique called “root cause analysis":
+To do this, we use a technique called "root cause analysis":
-- When confronted with a set of symptoms, simply behave like a small child and repeatedly ask the team, “Why?”
+- When confronted with a set of symptoms, simply behave like a small child and repeatedly ask the team, "Why?"
-- It is recommended that you ask “Why?” at least five times.
+- It is recommended that you ask "Why?" at least five times.

 ------
 ### Infrequent or Buggy Deployments